hans-lincoln/engineer-take-home-assignment/README.md

 ### Deliverables

-- Build client dashboard with the above requirements
+- Build a web-based dashboard with the above client requirements
 - You may use any language/framework/tool to build the dashboard.
 Add any relevant files/code to the cloned repository.
 - Somewhere in the repo, add a public URL to view the dashboard.
 - Create an alert on successful CSV upload.
-You may send alert to any service (email, Slack, etc), but please be prepared to demo this functionality.
+You may send alert to any service (email, Slack, etc).
+Be prepared to demo this functionality.

 ### Tips